WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What is the maximum number of coins that can be registered in a CoinJoin?

-Wasabi Wallet will register only up to 7 coins in a CoinJoin.
+Wasabi Wallet will register up to 7 coins in a CoinJoin.
+The sum of these 7 coins must be above the minimum registration amount.
 :::

 :::details
-### Why Wasabi did not register some of my enqueued coins?
+### Why did Wasabi not register some of my enqueued coins?

 Because they were not necessary for the CoinJoin.
 Wasabi Wallet will use only the necessary coins to CoinJoin (up to 7 coins).
+This is good for your privacy, and also saves you fees.

 Example: If you select 10 coins with total value of 0.2 btc but the sum of 4 coins is enough to CoinJoin, then Wasabi will use only those 4 coins.
 :::